prost-planner/prost/testbed/experiments/README.md

 Prost, uses all default parsers and creates two absolute reports, one with all attributes parsed by one of the default parsers, and one with a pre-specified subset of all attributes.

+If you want to compare the output of the parser over all instances, you can find a script that runs the parser on all IPC instances at `issue-102/run-rddl-parser.py`.